 The scaled scores reinforce the same story.
 Reading averaged 108, mathematics 107, and grammar, punctuation and spelling 108, all signalling performance above typical national benchmarks.

 Rankings provide another way to interpret the results.
-Ranked 2,494th in England and 25th in Cambridge for primary outcomes (FindMySchool ranking, based on official data), the school sits above England average overall and comfortably within the top 25% of schools in England.
+Ranked 5,487th out of 14,978 schools in England for primary academic outcomes and 38th in Cambridge on the local primary ranking (FindMySchool ranking, based on official data), the school now sits in a solid middle-to-upper band rather than the top quartile.

 England ranks and key metrics (where available)